stanbrub/benchmark/VerifyResults.md

 ## Query Log

-Query logs record the actual queries in the order in which they were run during a test.
-These include supporting queries run by the framework behind the scenes.
+Query logs record queries in the order in which they were run during a test.
+These include queries run by the framework automatically behind the scenes.
 Any property variables supplied in a query are replaced with the actual values used during the test run.
+After a test is run, it is usually possible to copy and paste the query into the Deephaven UI and run it, because parquet and kafka topic data is left intact.
+However, if Test B is run after Test A, cut and paste of the queries recorded for Test A may not work.
-Taking the example of a test run against Deephaven Engine, it is typically possible to cut-and-paste a query from the log into the UI and run it.
 The log is in Markdown format for easier viewing.

 ### Example Query Log
 ~~~~